People had said there is nothing to see in the Dakotas. We checked for ourselves.

 We found a couple very cool mom and pop stores in Pierre.
 One was Rilling Produce.
 They sold all locally grown produce.
 We loaded up on tomatoes, cabbage, beats, cucumbers, melon, and other produce.
 They also sold frozen meat from a local farmer.
 Susan noticed a product that was called cottage bacon.
 It is bacon made from pork shoulder instead of pork belly.
 It is much leaner then regular bacon.
 We bought a package and had BLTs the next day.
 The bacon was some of the best I’ve ever had.
 We went back for more.

 The other neat store was a small, very inconspicuous grocery store called Korner Grocery.
 We actually found it by accident.
 We just needed a dozen eggs and so we stopped here instead of going into town to the big store.
 Sue came out with the eggs and some craft root beer for Dan, our son-in-law.
 She said “you have to go in there”.
 I did and Wow!
 It was actually a butcher shop on steroids.
-All sort of meats of course, but then homemade soups, sandwiches, salads, deserts, spices, and craft sodas to name a few of the items they sold.
+All sorts of meats of course, but then homemade soups, sandwiches, salads, deserts, spices, and craft sodas to name a few of the items they sold.
 I left with $80 worth of supplies.
 Buffalo burgers, prime rib burgers, sausages, 2 deluxe rib eye steaks and some of their home made spices.
 I put a strain on Susan’s packing skills as she had to get most all of that in Shiny’s already full freezer. 😳

 Some of the campsites here at Farm Island were close enough to Hipple Lake that people could fish right from their site.
 It was called a lake but it was actually a small cove off of the Missouri River.